BaselBoulos/MIT6.00.1x/README.md

 # MIT6.00.1x
-Course MIT6.00.1x Projects.

-All the problem sets from the course MIT6.00.1x.

-Coded in Python.
+Coding exercises, Problem Sets For MITx: 6.00.2x Introduction to Computational Thinking and Data Science, EdX

+All code in this course is in Python 3